tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 This code can be moved into the function declaration.

-## Module dependent Initializationa and Termination
+## Module dependent Initialization and Termination
 Each PI ACE module contains the following startup and tear down routines:

 ```vb.net